mnizarzr/wol/README.md

 # wol 🦭

+Hard-fork of [trugamr/wol](https://github.com/trugamr/wol).
+Modifying to suit my use.

 A CLI tool to send Wake-On-LAN (WOL) magic packets to wake up devices on your network.
 Features both CLI commands and a web interface.